 Search back on after rest of South Florida condo demolished

-Rescuers were given the all-clear to resume work looking for victims at a collapsed South Florida condo building after demolition crews set off a string of explosives that brought down the building’s remains in a plume of dust.
+Rescuers searched for victims of a collapsed South Florida condo building through fresh rubble Monday after crews set off a string of explosives that brought down the last of the structure, allowing search efforts to resume.

-Miami-Dade County Mayor Daniella Levine Cava told the Associated Press that the demolition went “exactly as planned” around 10:30 p.m.
-Sunday.
+Three more victims were discovered, Miami-Dade Assistant Fire Chief Raide Jadallah told family members, raising the death toll to 27 people.
+More than 115 people remain unaccounted for.

+The demolition opened up a previously inaccessible area for the search, though the chances of finding any survivors there waned, Miami-Dade County Mayor Daniella Levine Cava said on NBC’s “Today."

 During the demolition, a loud rat-at-tat of explosions echoed from the structure.
 Then the building began to fall, one floor after another, cascading into an explosion of dust.
 Plumes billowed into the air, as crowds watched the scene from afar.

+Levine Cava told the Associated Press that the demolition went “exactly as planned” around 10:30 p.m.
+Sunday.

 “It was picture perfect.
-Exactly what we were told would happen,” Levine Cava said in an interview shortly after the demolition.
+Exactly what we were told would happen,” she said in an interview shortly after the demolition.

-Levine Cava expressed relief that the search for victims can now continue, after being suspended on Saturday so workers could begin rigging the damaged but still-upright portion of the the partly-collapsed tower with explosives — a precarious operation that could have caused the structure to fail.

-“I feel relief because this building was unstable.
-The building was hampering our search efforts,” Levine Cava said.
+Some residents had pleaded to return to their homes one last time before the demolition to retrieve belongings left in haste, but were denied.
+Others wondered about the pets left behind, even though officials said they found no signs of animals after making three final sweeps, including the use of drones to peer into the abandoned structure.

+Levine Cava said teams are working to save any personal items they can.
+“We have been asking them to go ahead and catalog all of their precious belongings so that as soon as they are recovered, we’ll be able to make a match.”

 The decision to demolish the remnants of the Surfside building came after concerns mounted that the damaged structure was at risk of falling, endangering the crews below and preventing them from operating in some areas.
 Parts of the remaining building shifted on Thursday, prompting a 15-hour suspension in the work.